faceit/frontend-coding-challenge/CHALLENGE.md

 ## Prerequisites

-- Clone this repository to a private repository on your GitHub account.
+- Clone this repository to your machine
-- Work on a branch named `solution`.
+- Select the branch (depending on the language you want to work with)
   - The `master` branch is based on TypeScript.
   - If you wish to do the task in plain JavaScript, base off from the branch `javascript`.